-The more an MMO creates a rounded gameplay loop and existence, the more immersed I become.
-I will always choose to engage in crafting and the economy to earn a living, as we must in real life.
+The more an MMO creates a well-rounded gameplay loop and existence, the more immersed I become.
+I will always choose to engage in crafting and the economy to earn a living, as most of us are required to do in real life.
 Doing so contributes greatly to my feeling of being a citizen of that world.

-I’ve never had as much fun as a character in a world, as I did in EQ2, with its vast crafting and player housing system.
-Or Archeage with land ownership, player housing and running my farms.
+I’ve never had as much fun as a character, as I did in EQ2, with its vast crafting and player housing systems.
+Or Archeage with land ownership, player housing, farms, and livestock.
 I adored how those two games, in particular, allowed me to take production mechanics and turn them into full-blown professions.
-EQ2 especially, where I went on to form my own clientele and had long waiting list for my character’s services.
+In EQ2 especially, where I went on to form a long list of customers for my interior decorating services which included making custom furniture pieces.

 I play MMOs to be part of fantastical worlds and have improbable adventures.
 I don’t have to be on the hero’s journey.
 In fact, I’m more enamored by how the everyday person survives than the fabled knight.
 As such, I consider my gaming style as immersed vs. roleplay.
 It’s a chief reason why anything that forces me out of the moment is odious and a mechanic I’m going to complain about.
 That doesn’t mean that I revel in tedium.
 I’m more than willing to suspend disbelief to improve the overall gameplay experience.